 Plan Administration.
-The 2019 Plan will be administered by the Compensation Committee.
-The Compensation Committee will have the full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the 2019 Plan.
-The Compensation Committee may delegate to one or more executive officers or a committee of executive officers the right to grant awards to employees under the 2019 Plan who are not directors or executive officers of Vericel and the authority to take action on behalf of the Compensation Committee pursuant to the 2019 Plan to cancel or suspend awards to employees who are not directors or executive officers of Vericel.
+The Amended and Restated 2019 Plan will be administered by the Compensation Committee.
+The Compensation Committee will have the full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the Amended and Restated 2019 Plan.
+The Compensation Committee may delegate to one or more executive officers or a committee of executive officers the right to grant awards to employees under the Amended and Restated 2019 Plan who are not directors or executive officers of Vericel and the authority to take action on behalf of the Compensation Committee pursuant to the Amended and Restated 2019 Plan to cancel or suspend awards to employees who are not directors or executive officers of Vericel.

 Eligibility.
-Persons eligible to participate in the 2019 Plan will be those employees, non-employee directors and consultants of Vericel and its affiliates as selected from time to time by the Compensation Committee in its discretion.
-Approximately 225 individuals are currently eligible to participate in the 2017 Plan (and would be eligible to participate in the 2019 Plan were it currently in effect), which includes three executive officers, 214 employees who are not executive officers, six non-employee directors and two consultants.
+Persons eligible to participate in the Amended and Restated 2019 Plan will be those employees, non-employee directors and consultants of Vericel and its affiliates as selected from time to time by the Compensation Committee in its discretion.
+Approximately 256 individuals are currently eligible to participate in the 2019 Plan (and would be eligible to participate in the Amended and Restated 2019 Plan were it currently in effect), which includes five (5) executive officers, 245 employees who are not executive officers, six (6) non-employee directors and zero (0) consultants,